gewitterblitz/gewitterblitz.github.io/_pages/about.md

 </head>   -->

 <p align="justify" vspace = "-0px" width="200px"> Welcome!
-I am a postdoctoral research associate in the <a href="https://atmo.tamu.edu/">Department of Atmospheric Sciences</a> at Texas A&M University.
+I am an assistant research scientist in the <a href="https://atmo.tamu.edu/">Department of Atmospheric Sciences</a> at Texas A&M University.
 I study atmospheric convection, specifically deep convective clouds using observations from weather radars and lightning mapping array.
 I am currently working on disentangling the role of background meteorology and aerosols on deep convective updrafts as part of the <a href="https://www.arm.gov/research/campaigns/amf2021tracer">DOE TRACER field campaign</a>.
 As part of my Ph.D. dissertation at <a href="https://www.eaps.purdue.edu/">Purdue University</a>, I worked on identification and tracking of polarimetric fingerprints such as differential reflectivity (Z<sub>DR</sub>) and specific differential phase (K<sub>DP</sub>) columns in tornadic storms.
 I also utilized ensemble Kalman filter (EnKF) radar data assimilation to study cold pool-lightning covariability while simulating these tornadic storms.</p>

 <font color="SteelBlue">Research Interests:</font> Weather radar polarimetry, Lightning meteorology, Deep convective processes, Severe storms dynamics and microphysics, Spatio-temporal statistics and causal inference.
   <br><br>